-Chocolate and hummus don't seem to go together, but in this chocolate hummus recipe they actually compliment eachother quite well.
-If you have a chocolate craving, try this hummus instead of a handful of chocolate or other traditional chocolate dip.
+Chocolate and hummus don't seem to go together, but in this chocolate hummus recipe, they actually compliment each other quite well.
+If you have a chocolate craving, try this hummus instead of a handful of chocolate or other traditional chocolate dips.
 Really, the only ingredient in both regular hummus and this chocolate hummus is the chickpeas.
 Cocoa, honey, and maple syrup add sweetness for a terrific dip with fresh fruit slices, pretzels, or pita chips dusted with sugar and cinnamon.

 04 of 06

 Low Fat Carrot Hummus

 Here's a combination that you would not expect to find in a hummus recipe.
 This carrot hummus was created by Connie Guttersen, R.D.
 PH.D., courtesy of "The Sonoma Diet".
 Oil is not even used in this recipe, making it lower in fat and calories than a traditional hummus.Continue to 5 of 6 below.